2010 United States House of Representatives elections in Louisiana: District 2

 The 2nd district included parts of New Orleans and Marrero.
-The district's population was 57 percent black, 32 percent white and 6 percent Hispanic (see Race and ethnicity in the United States Census); 78 percent were high school graduates and 20 percent had received a bachelor's degree or higher.
+The district's population was 57 percent black, 32 percent white and 6 percent Hispanic (see Race and ethnicity in the United States census); 78 percent were high school graduates and 20 percent had received a bachelor's degree or higher.
 Its median income was $40,061.
 In the 2008 presidential election the district gave 75 percent of its vote to Democratic nominee Barack Obama and 23 percent to Republican nominee John McCain.
-In 2010 the district had a Cook Partisan Voting Index of D+25.

 Republican Joseph Cao, who took office in 2009, was the incumbent.
 Cao was elected in 2008 with 50 percent of the vote.
 In 2010 Cao's opponent in the general election was Democratic nominee Cedric Richmond, a member of the Louisiana House of Representatives.
 Anthony Marquize, a minister and businessman; and Jack Radosta, a carpenter and actor, ran as independent candidates.
 Ron Austin, a lawyer, also ran as an independent candidate but ended his campaign in September 2010.

 Eugene Green, the former chief of staff to U.S. Representative William J. Jefferson; Gary Johnson, a former research director for the United States House Committee on Rules; and Juan LaFonta, a member of the Louisiana House of Representatives, also sought the Democratic nomination.
 In a poll of 341 likely Democratic primary voters, conducted in June 2010 by Zata 3 Consulting for Richmond's campaign, 53 percent supported Richmond while 13 percent favored LaFonta and 34 percent were undecided.
 Karen Carter Peterson, a member of the Louisiana State Senate, said in July 2010 that she would not seek the Democratic nomination.